deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 The _Prime_, _Core_ and _Etherfi_ instances use the same governance structure, thus the same exit window risks apply.

+Read more in our _Core_ instance report.

-> Exit Window score: High
+> Exit Window score: high

 ## Accessibility